 Half day per week activity in ambulatory Clinic week.
 The small group activities include Yale modules, lectures on obesity, integrative medicine, and group mentoring sessions.
 This also includes medical Jeopardy sessions.

-Intern boot camp – July - August
+Clinical Refreshers – July - August

 Residents and faculty meetings with a focus on teaching and training of PGY1 residents to deal with common challenges they face as new interns.
 This is a part of the intern orientation process.